anima-wg/brski-cloud/anima-brski-cloud.md

 ## Target Use Cases

-This document specifies and standardizes procedures for two high level use cases.
+This document specifies and standardizes procedures for two high-level use cases.

 - Bootstrap via Cloud Registrar and Owner Registrar: The operator-maintained infrastructure supports BRSKI and has a BRSKI Registrar deployed.
 More details are provided in {{bootstrap-via-cloud-registrar-and-owner-registrar}}.
 - Bootstrap via Cloud Registrar and Owner EST Service: The operator-maintained infrastructure does not support BRSKI, does not have a BRSKI Registrar deployed, but does have an Enrollment over Secure Transport (EST) {{!RFC7030}} service deployed.
 More detailed are provided in {{bootstrap-via-cloud-registrar-and-owner-est-service}}.